01 of 07

 03 of 07

-Emiliano, the resort's white-table cloth restaurant, features both air-conditioned indoor tables and outside seating overlooking the pool and golf course.
+Emiliano, the resort's white-tablecloth restaurant, features both air-conditioned indoor tables and outside seating overlooking the pool and golf course.
 The kitchen is guided by one of the area's leading chefs.

-One of the most popular appetizers at dinner is a lobster and crab roll in tangerine sauce.
-Carnivores invariably opt for the filet mignon entrée while piscivores savor tuna in a sesame-seed crust, grilled bay sea bass, or sautéed shrimp.
+One of the most popular appetizers at dinner is a lobster and crab roll in a tangerine sauce.
+Carnivores can opt for the filet mignon entrée while piscivores savor tuna in a sesame-seed crust, grilled bay sea bass, or sautéed shrimp.
 Seductive desserts range from a traditional opera cake to an orange-and-mint marinated strawberry cake with rum and vanilla sauce.

 Wine lovers can choose from included vintages or trade up to priced wines.
-In addition, there are two bars, Aqua Bar in the main swimming pool, and the Lobby Bar.
+In addition, there are two bars: Aqua Bar in the main swimming pool, and the Lobby Bar.

 Casa Velas' private Beach Club lunch menu offers deli sandwiches and sushi.
-An Asiatic Bistro... dinner menu and spa cuisine are also available.
+An Asiatic Bistro dinner menu and... spa cuisine are also available.
 Guests also have the option of dining at Velas Vallarta, which has a steakhouse and themed buffets each night.Continue to 4 of 7 below.

 04 of 07